craigduncanlab/mobile-apps-data/animation/README.md

 ## Data files that can be animated

-The cricket app (Junior Cricket Scorer or 'Match Mate') can email different types of email files.
+The cricket app (Junior Cricket Scorer) can email different types of email files.

 The animator works with the composite match files that are generated when you email the data.
 Make sure you load the correct file types when you have opened 'loadgame.html' in your browser.